TonyPhipps/SIEM/Tactics/Account-Modification.md

 - Windows Security Event ID 4756: A member was added to a security-enabled universal group
 - Windows Security Event ID 4767: A user account was unlocked
 - Windows Security Event ID 4722: A user account was enabled
-- Windows Security Event ID 4723: An attempt was made to change an account's password
+- Windows Security Event ID 4723: An attempt was made to change an accounts password
 - Windows Security Event ID 4724: An attempt was made to reset an accounts password
 - Windows Security Event ID 4725: A user account was disabled
 - Windows Security Event ID 4726: A user account was deleted